-- Before the gas day a forecast of the whole JEZ's relative hourly distribution is generated. - Before the gas day a maximal smoothed value (S-max) is decided.
-The S-max will be fixed for a period e.g., for a month or a season at a time - The absolute smoothing method will decrease the size of the green zone by S-max (1-to-1) - Based on these inputs, a smoothing profile is generated, that smoothes S-max when the accumulated offtake is expected to be highest (typically in the middle of the gas day) - The smoothing profile is distributed per shipper active in JEZ, based on the market shares - The individual shippers smoothing profile is then added to the shippers' balance per hour throughout the gas day, e.g., at a predefined point.
+Before the gas day a forecast of the whole JEZ's relative hourly distribution is generated, used internally to generate the smoothing profile.

+- Before the gas day a maximal smoothed value (S-max) is decided. - S-max is the value that is used as basis to calculate the smoothing profile per shipper, after a possible percentage reduction - The absolute smoothing method will decrease the size of the green zone by S-max (1-to-1) - Based on these inputs, a smoothing profile is generated, that smoothes S-max when the accumulated offtake is expected to be highest, compared to a flat profile (typically in the middle of the gas day) - The smoothing profile is distributed per shipper active in JEZ before the relevant gas day (expected around 14:00 CET), based on the market shares, as an allocation to the SAP point